How to Promote Cultural Awareness in Global Virtual Teams?

 We cannot fully understand another culture if we haven't enough exposure to that culture.
 What we can do is to start a dialogue with openness and curiosity by asking questions.

-An object or a gesture can carry different meaning depending on where you come from.
-For example, as a goodwill gesture, you ordered a beautiful bouquet of white flowers to be delivered to your client.
-To you, those white flowers are beautiful, simple and pure.
+An object or a gesture can carry different meanings depending on your upbringing.
+For example, a black cat can bring bad luck or be considered cute.
+Another example, as a goodwill gesture, you ordered a beautiful bouquet of white flowers to be delivered to your client.
+To you, those white flowers are beautiful.
 If your client is from Asia, they may take offence, as white flowers mean that you wish death upon them.
 The object of white flowers does not change, but the subjective meaning differs for yourself and your client.